 Filtering

-Temba supports JSON:API style filtering on GET and DELETE collection requests by appending square-bracket operators to your field names in the query string.
+Temba supports LHS bracket filtering on GET and DELETE collection requests by appending square-bracket operators to your field names in the query string.
 Every filter expression must start with the exact, lowercase filter prefix.
+String matching is case-insensitive.
 For example:

 GET /items?filter.name[eq]=Alice&filter.status[neq]=archived